OmniLogic/PublicDocs/sales-api/process_user_input.md

 When `enable_search` is set to false, `search_result` will be an empty object.

+There is a `price_range` field inside `structured_data` that returns an array with the minimum and maximum price defined by the user.
+It is returned as an empty array when there isn't a defined price.

+There is a `sort_behavior` field inside `structured_data` that recognizes how to sort the search according to what the user said.
+It can have the following values: `"best_selling"`, `"most_relevant"`, `"best_discount"` or `null`.

 It is important to note the `exact_search` field inside `search_result`.
 It is set to `true` when `structured_data` was used as query in the search.
 It is set to `false` when it was impossible to find an exact match, but some similar offers were found.

 The `metadata_filters` field inside `search_result` contains an array of available filters and its values.